 Before your cataract surgery, you will have a consultation.
 During this consultation, your Naples cataract surgeon will check your eyes to make sure they are healthy enough for surgery.
 You will also give your doctor an idea of your medical background and any current medical conditions.

 After your surgery, you will be able to go home.
 Your doctor will likely send you home with an eye patch, which you will keep on for a certain amount of time to keep the eye safe as it heals.
 You will be given antibiotic eye drops, and you will use lubricating drops to keep your eyes comfortable.

 The day of your cataract surgery, you will want to arrange a ride home for after your surgery.
 Make sure to pick up any prescriptions you may need for after the surgery.

-Before beginning, Dr. Tyson will numb your eyes.
-He will then create a small incision in the cornea that will allow access to the cataract.
+Before beginning, your doctor will numb your eyes, then create a small incision in the cornea that will allow access to the cataract.
 Once the cataract is accessed, he will use ultrasonic technology to break up the cataract for easy removal.
 Once the cataract has been completely removed, a clear, flexible intraocular lens (IOL) will take its place.

 Once the IOL is properly positioned, your cataract surgery is over!

 As one of the most notable cataract surgeons in the area, Dr. Tyson’s expertise provides him access to the most cutting-edge advancements and newest technology in ophthalmic care.
 Dr. Tyson offers the latest in cataract surgery, the “Cold Phaco” cataract removal system.